hrdlickajan/Data-Wrangling-with-MongoDB/README.md

-# Data Wrangling with MongoDB - Visualize restaurants using OpenStreetMap
+# Data Wrangling with MongoDB

-Download tsv files from https://hpi.de/naumann/projects/repeatability/datasets/restaurants-dataset.html, clean the restaurant dataset and find out its locations.
-Show the restaurants in a map using Folio
+This repository is a semester project for a class IM_DMDB using Python and MongoDB.
+Download .tsv files from https://hpi.de/naumann/projects/repeatability/datasets/restaurants-dataset.html, clean the dataset, upload it to Atlas MongoDB, find out geographical coordinates using geopy and visualize them on a map with Folio.

-## Getting Started
+## Visualize

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+.
+The goal of this project is:

 ### Prerequisites